Headed for divorce in Miami, FL?

 When it comes to child custody – or “parental responsibility” – Florida Family Law Courts will apply the best interests of the child in deciding any custody and placement matters.
 Again, this determination is flexible and can consider a number of factors.
 The guiding principle is that the court will put the interests of the children ahead of those of the parents.
 Different judges may reach different results depending on what factors they consider and how they view the best interests of the children.
-In Florida, the court prefers that both parents have parental responsibility and it promotes equal parenting time.
+In Florida, the court prefers that both parents have parental responsibility, and it promotes equal parenting time.

 Uncontested Divorces Vs. Contested Divorce

-Florida law requires a 20-day waiting period from the time that the divorce is filed until the court will grant the dissolution of marriage.
+Florida law requires a 20-day waiting period from the time the divorce is filed until the court grants the dissolution of marriage.
 However, the 20-day waiting period assumes that there are no disagreements on terms between the parties.
 When parties agree to all of the divorce terms without the need for the court to make any decisions, this is referred to as an “uncontested divorce.”
 If parties cannot agree on terms, they may have to go through the litigation process to have a judge settle their family law disputes.
 This can sometimes take months or even years.